MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-805.md

 ## Installing the Microsoft R Server rpms

-In this chapter, we discuss the basics of using the Teradata Parallel Update Tool (PUT) to install the Microsoft R Server rpms.

-PUT is a browser-based utility, and we recommend that you upgrade to the latest version (3.06.01).
+Use the Teradata Parallel Update Tool (PUT) to install the Microsoft R Server rpms.
+PUT runs in a browser.
+We recommend upgrading to the latest version (3.06.01, as of this writing).
 This version contains the *PUT Customer Mode*, which is the easiest way to install Microsoft R Server.

-To get started, do the following:

 1. Download the Microsoft R Server distribution appropriate for your Linux distribution.
 Microsoft R Server consists of two separate downloads, as follows:

 		Microsoft R Open for Microsoft R Server 2016

 		Microsoft R Server 2016 for Teradata

 2. Download the Microsoft R Open for Microsoft R Server 2016 rpm file for your Teradata appliance’s operating system, which must be SLES 11 SP1.

 3. Download and unpack the Microsoft R Server 2016 distribution, which will either be a DVD img file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN).
 The distribution file includes one or more Microsoft R Server installers, along with installers for DeployR, an optional additional component.

 4. If you have an img file, you must first mount the file.
 The following commands create a mount point and mount the file to that mount point:

 		mkdir /mnt/mrsimage
 		mount –o loop MRS80TERA.img /mnt/mrsimage